Summer Olympic Games: Sports

 There has been a total of 42 sports, spanning 55 disciplines, included in the Olympic programme at one point or another in the history of the Games.
-The schedule has comprised 33 sports for recent Summer Olympics (2020), with 32 sports planned for the next Summer Olympics (2024).
+The schedule has comprised 33 sports for the recent Summer Olympics (2020), with 32 sports planned for the next Summer Olympics (2024).

 The various Olympic Sports federations are grouped under a common umbrella association, called the Association of Summer Olympic International Federations (ASOIF).

 Qualification

 Qualification rules for each of the Olympic sports are set by the International Sports Federation (IF) that governs that sport's international competition.

 For individual sports, competitors typically qualify by attaining a certain place in a major international event or on the IF's ranking list.
 There is a general rule that a maximum of three individual athletes may represent each nation per competition.
 National Olympic Committees (NOCs) may enter a limited number of qualified competitors in each event, and the NOC decides which qualified competitors to select as representatives in each event if more have attained the benchmark than can be entered.

 Nations most often qualify teams for team sports through continental qualifying tournaments, in which each continental association is given a certain number of spots in the Olympic tournament.
 Each nation may be represented by no more than one team per competition; a team consists of just two people in some sports.

+Some National Olympic Committees, whose nations are underrepresented after qualifications, may be granted wild card quotas, which are termed Universality Places, in some eligible sports.